Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: Abstract

 \section{Abstract}

-LiDAR-based place recognition serves as a crucial enabler for long-term autonomy in robotics and autonomous driving systems.
-Yet, prevailing methodologies relying on handcrafted feature extraction face dual challenges: (1) Inconsistent point cloud density, induced by ego-motion dynamics and environmental disturbances during repeated traversals, leads to descriptor instability, and (2) Representation fragility stems from reliance on single-level geometric abstractions that lack discriminative power in structurally complex scenarios.
-To address these limitations, we propose a novel framework that redefines 3D place recognition through density-agnostic geometric reasoning.
-Specifically, we introduce an implicit 3D representation based on elastic points, which is immune to the interference of original scene point cloud density and achieves the characteristic of uniform distribution.
-Subsequently, we derive the occupancy grid and normal vector information of the scene from this implicit representation.
-Finally, with the aid of these two types of information, we obtain descriptors that fuse geometric information from both bird's-eye view (capturing macro-level spatial layouts) and 3D segment (encoding micro-scale surface geometries) perspectives.
-We conducted extensive experiments on numerous datasets (KITTI, KITTI-360, MulRan, NCLT) across diverse environments.
-The experimental results demonstrate that our method achieves state-of-the-art performance.
-Moreover, our approach strikes an optimal balance between accuracy, runtime, and memory optimization for historical maps, showcasing excellent Resilient and scalability.
-Our code will be open-sourced in the future.
+LiDAR-based place recognition is critical for long-term autonomous driving without GPS.
+Existing handcrafted feature methods face dual limitations.
+First, descriptor instability occurs due to inconsistent point cloud density from motion and environmental changes during repeated traversals.
+Second, representation fragility arises from reliance on single-level geometric abstractions in complex scenes.
+To overcome these, we propose a novel framework for 3D place recognition.
+We introduce an implicit 3D representation using elastic neural points.
+This representation is designed to reduce the influence of input-density variations and to provide more regular geometric evidence for descriptor construction.
+From this, we derive occupancy grids and normal vectors.
+These enable the construction of fused descriptors that integrate complementary perspectives: macro-level spatial layouts from a bird's-eye view and micro-scale surface geometries from 3D clusters.
+Extensive evaluations on diverse datasets, including KITTI, KITTI-360, MulRan, and NCLT, demonstrate that the proposed method achieves competitive and robust performance compared with representative handcrafted and learning-based baselines.
+The results suggest that the proposed framework provides a favorable trade-off among recognition accuracy, runtime efficiency, and map memory footprint.
+It also shows improved robustness under density variations and viewpoint changes in the evaluated scenarios.
+The code will be released soon.